 Behavior and Diet:

 These fish are generally peaceful and shy, preferring to hide among the vegetation or other structures in their environment.
-They are omnivores, feeding on a variety of small invertebrates, insect larvae, and algae.
+They are omnivores, feeding on a variety of small invertebrates and insect larvae.

 Be sure to have the habitat ready before purchase.